dipakPJS/dipakPJS/README.md

-- 👋 Hi, I’m @dipakPJS
+- 👋 Hi, I’m Dipak Pokharel....
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m interested in Full Stack Development....
-- 🌱 I’m currently learning PHP and Mysql
+- 🌱 I’m currently learning PHP and Mysql....
-- 💞️ I’m looking to collaborate on github
+- 💞️ I’m looking to collaborate on github..
-- 📫 you can reach me with this email: deepakpokharel811@gmail.com
+- 📫 you can reach me with this email: deepakpokharel811@gmail.com...

 <!---
 I am self taught developer.
 I'm looking for the new oppurtunities that will help me into full stack development role.